 When Peachtree Financial buys your future payments, you’ll receive a lump sum in exchange.
 However, nothing about your payment schedule changes.
 The payments that we purchased will be issued to us on the same day that they were scheduled to be issued to you.

 The value of a dollar you have today is not the same as the value of that same dollar if you have to wait to receive it.
 This concept, known as the time value of money, is one reason that you must pay interest when you take out a loan, and why banks pay you interest if you open up a savings account.
+When we decide what we will offer you for your payments we take many things into consideration, including the time value of money.

 Do I Have to Sell All My Structured Settlement Payments?